rule

 Chapter 7: Krishna Speaks about the Masters of the Avadhûta and the Pigeon of Attachment

-(39) A sage should be happy with the mere movement of his vital air and not so much seek his satisfaction in things that please the senses.
-That way will his spiritual knowing not be lost and his mind and speech not be distracted.
-(40) To the example of the wind should a yogi, relating to the objects of the senses and their favorable and unfavorable qualities, as a transcendental soul not get entangled.
-(41) A yogi may in this world live in earthly bodies and take upon himself their characteristic qualities, but he, well aware of himself, does not get entangled in those qualities, just as the air doesn't with the different odors.
+(39) A sage should be happy with the mere movement of his vital air and not seek his satisfaction in sense gratification.
+His spiritual knowing will thus not be lost and his mind and speech will not be distracted.
+(40) A yogi free from selfhood should, just like the wind, never get entangled in relating to the objects of the senses and all their different favorable and unfavorable qualities.
+(41) When a self-realized soul has entered different bodies made of earth [elements] in this world and is endowed with their different qualities, he, well aware of himself, will not connect himself with these qualities, just like the wind does not with different odors.

-(42) Similar to the ether that is present within the moving and nonmoving living beings, should a sage who unattached - according the Supersoul that is present in all things - realizes that he himself is pure spirit, meditate upon the expansiveness as being undivided and all-pervading [see also B.G.
+(42) A sage should meditate on the soul stretched out in all moving and nonmoving living beings, and thereby, with his different contacts [embodiments], consider himself a pure spirit, equal to the ether that expands everywhere [see also B.G.
 2: 24, 3: 15, 6: 29-30, 9: 6, 11: 17, 12: 3-4 and 13: 14].
-(43) The same way as the realm of the ether is not touched by the winds that blow the clouds, is a person [in his real self] not affected by the physical bodies consisting of fire, water and earth that according the modes of nature are moved by Time.
+(43) Just as the realm of the ether is not touched by the winds that blow the clouds, a person [in his real self] is not affected by his physical bodies consisting of fire, water and earth, that are moved by the basic qualities of nature created by Time.

-(44) A sage, who by nature is a pure, softhearted, sweet and gentle place of pilgrimage for the human beings, sanctifies, just as water does, the ones who gather [the friends], by showing himself to them and by allowing a respectful touching and honoring of his person [see also sâkhya].
+A sage who by nature is a pure, softhearted, sweet and gentle place of pilgrimage for human beings, sanctifies, just like water, the souls who gather [the friends], by being seen by them, touched and honored [see also sâkhya].

-(45) Brilliant, glowing and immovable because of his austerity, is he who only eats when it is necessary connected in the soul.
-Even when he eats everything [and thus goes beyond necessity] is the one austere not contaminated, just as a fire isn't.
-(46) Sometimes [like a fire thus] concealed and sometimes manifest devours he, being worshipable to those who desire the highest, the offerings that are brought from all sides and burns he the misfortune of the past and the misfortune lying ahead [see also 10.81: 4 and B.G.
+Brilliant, glowing and immovable because of his austerity, he who only eats when it is necessary is connected in the soul.
+Even when he eats everything [and thus goes beyond necessity], he does not lose his purity, just like a fire does not [irrespective of what it consumes].
+(46) Sometimes [like a fire under ashes being] concealed, sometimes being manifested and being worshipable to those who desire the real benefit, he [the sage, when he serves as their guru] always enjoys their offerings and burns both their past and subsequent [present] misfortune [see also 10.81: 4 and B.G.
 3: 14].
-(47) By His own potency assuming the identity of each enters the Almighty One, just like fire appearing in firewood, the different types of bodies of higher and lower life forms ['true' and 'untrue' ones, god or animal].
+(47) The Almighty One assumes the identity of each after, just like fire appearing in firewood, having entered the different types of bodies of the higher and lower life forms He created by His potency ['true' and 'untrue' ones, god or animal].

-(50) A yogi accepting the sense objects renounces them at the right time [according the cakra order].
-He doesn't get entangled in them just as the sun doesn't when he with his rays enters the waters.
-(51) When the sun seems to have fallen apart in his reflections doesn't one consider his original form as being different.
-So too is the soul, that for the dull-minded appears to have fallen apart in reflections [of different selves], not seen as different.
+A yogi with his senses accepts and forsakes sense objects depending the moment [according to the cakra order] and does not attach to them, just as the sun, with its rays engaged in [evaporating and returning] bodies of water, is not ruled by them.
+(51) When the sun seems to have fallen apart in its reflections one, unless one is dull-witted, does not consider its original form as being different.
+Similarly the soul, despite of having entered in reflections [of different selves], is not seen as different.

 next